-Scope of Validation: In accordance with the ISO 14064-3 section 5.1.6, the scope of validation is to assess the conformance of the ICR PDD^{/01/} and other relevant supporting documents against the requirements of ICR, ISO 14064-2, 14064-3, ISO 14065^{/801/}, and applied methodology AR-AM0014 V3.0^{/802/} and associated applicable tools, including the assessment of:
+Scope of Validation: In accordance with the ISO 14064-3 section 5.1.6, the scope of validation is to assess the conformance of the ICR PDD/01/ and other relevant supporting documents against the requirements of ICR, ISO 14064-2, 14064-3, ISO 14065/B01/, and applied methodology AR-AM0014 V3.0/B02/ and associated applicable tools, including the assessment of:

-- ✓ Methodology applied for the ICR project and project's eligibility against the same. - ✓ ICR project's implementation and baseline scenarios - ✓ Project area - ✓ Physical infrastructure, activities, technologies, and processes of the ICR project - ✓ Project's physical boundaries - ✓ GHG sources, sinks and/or reservoirs. - ✓ Growth and yield models - ✓ Stakeholder involvement including socio-economic impacts (on local stakeholders) Subject to project implementation. - ✓ Environmental impacts - ✓ Baseline and additionality justification and Baseline type applicable to the ICR project in line with applied methodology
+- ✓ Methodology applied for the ICR project and project's eligibility against the same. - ✓ ICR project's implementation and baseline scenarios - ✓ Project area - ✓ Physical infrastructure, activities, technologies, and processes of the ICR project - ✓ Project's physical boundaries - ✓ GHG sources, sinks and/or reservoirs. - ✓ Growth and yield models - ✓ Stakeholder involvement including socio-economic impacts (on local stakeholders) Subject to project implementation. - ✓ Environmental impacts - ✓ Baseline and additionality justification and Baseline type applicable to the ICR project in line with applied methodology/B02/ - ✓ Monitoring plan and monitoring SOPs employed. - ✓ Estimated GHG removals calculation. - ✓ Permanence Risk Analysis and allocation of buffer % for calculation of final ICCs generated from the project activity.

-/Bo2/